 Sobek Central - CLP-Zone: This zone is interpreted to be an area of collapse that exposes outcrops and large rounded blocks of sedimentary rock with a strong veinlet stockwork of hydrothermal gypsum, which is especially evident along the margins of this striking geomorphological feature.
 The presence of hydrothermal gypsum suggests that the affected sedimentary sequence may be part of the cupolas zone of a deeper hydrothermal system.
-The area displays strong geochemical anomalies in rock Mo in rock chips and Cu in soils (news release February 28, 2022)
+The area displays strong geochemical anomalies including Mo in rock chips and Cu in soils (news release February 28, 2022)

 Sobek Central - "Central Breccia Zone": Located just above and south-southeast of the Green Wall Zone, the Central Breccia Zone is characterized by what appears to be a hydrothermal explosive breccia injected into the intersection of two northwest-southeast structural lineaments.
 The partially exposed geometry, as it is currently understood, is approximately 140 x 70m, but the actual limits remain to be verified in the field with detailed mapping.
 The upward transported material in the breccia includes strongly clay phyllic altered (quartz-sericite) and silicified granitic quartz-porphyry clasts, with strong oxide-boxworks, which may indicate a concealed porphyry target at depth.
-Limited rock chip sample geochemistry from this breccia shows a "spotty" polymetallic signature with
+Limited rock chip sample geochemistry from this breccia shows a "spotty" polymetallic signature with Cu>Zn)>Pb.
+In addition, a detailed grid-based soil survey over the breccia also shows a very strong polymetallic multi-element geochemical signature with coincident anomalies of Pb>Zn>Au>Ag>Cu.
+This soil grid survey is currently being enlarged in all directions to fully cover the area of interest (news release December 1, 2022).